JuliaGeometry/Meshes.jl/docs/src/index.md

 to represent geometry, which have been originally designed for visualization purposes (e.g. [GeometryTypes.jl](https://github.com/JuliaGeometry/GeometryTypes.jl), [GeometryBasics.jl](https://github.com/JuliaGeometry/GeometryBasics.jl)).
-We hope to provide a smoother experience with mesh representations that are adequate for finite finite element analysis and advanced geospatial modeling besides visualization.
+We hope to provide a smoother experience with mesh representations that are also adequate for finite finite element analysis and advanced geospatial modeling.

 ## Installation